Tanzania Travel Guide

 How difficult is it to climb Kilimanjaro?

-We have a fantastic record of getting climbers to the summit successfully and safely.
+With over 15 years of experience we have helped more than 12,000 people reach the summit of Kilimanjaro.
+With top quality equipment and the best guides on the mountain, we have a 95% success rate on every route that we operate.
 If you are a regular weekend walker with lots of determination we can get you to the top.
 That does not mean that it is not an incredibly tough challenge.
-The difficulties arise from a number of different factors.
-First you are walking every day for at least 6 days for an average of 7-8 hours a day.
-There is then one very long day of up to 18 hours.
-You need to be really determined to handle this. -
+You will be walking every day for at least 6 days for an average of 6-7 hours a day with a lengthy day of up to 18 hours on your summit push.
+You need to be in good physical fitness to achieve this, however mental strength also important as a good degree of determination will be required. -

 How many days does it take to climb Kilimanjaro?

-The shortest route Kandoo runs as standard is 6 days.
+The shortest route Kandoo runs as standard is the 6 day Marangu Route.
 It is possible to climb over 5 days but the shorter climbs have a much lower success rate.
 Remember it is a long way to travel and a lot of money to spend to not reach the summit.
-We recommend that you take at least 7 days to give yourself a really good chance of reaching the summit safely. -
+We recommend that you take at least 7 days to give yourself a really good chance of reaching the summit safely.
+Our most popular routes are the 7 day Machame Route and 8 day Lemosho Route. -

 How fit do you need to be to climb Kilimanjaro?